minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 #### Approach 3: `throws` with specific error

-So let's compare that to throws, if would be usable with specific errors.
+So let's compare that to `throws`, if it would be usable with specific errors.

 ```swift
 func stringFromArray(_ array: [String], at index: Int, errorMessage: String) throws GenericError -> String {